 It would be very difficult to position the zones of neighbouring reflection probes without them overlapping and fortunately, it is not necessary to do so.
 However, this leaves the issue of choosing which probe to use in the overlap areas.
 By default, Unity calculates the intersection between the reflective object’s bounding box and each of the overlapping probe zones; the zone which has the largest volume of intersection with the bounding box is the one that will be selected.

 You can modify the calculation using the probes’ Importance properties.
 Probes with a higher importance value have priority over those of lower importance within overlap zones.
 This is useful, say, if you have a small probe zone that is contained completely inside a larger zone (ie, the intersection of the character’s bounding box with the enclosing zone might always be larger and so the small zone would never be used).

-To enable Reflection Probe blending, navigate to Graphic Settings > Tier settings.
-With blending enabled, Unity will gradually fade out one probe’s cubemap while fading in the other’s as the reflective object passes from one zone to the other.
+To enable Reflection Probe blending navigate to Graphic Settings > Tier settings.
+Tier settings are only available in Unity’s Built-in Render Pipeline.
+When blending is enabled, Unity gradually fades out one probe’s cubemap while fading in the other’s as the reflective object passes from one zone to the other.
 This gradual transition avoids the situation where a distinctive object suddenly “pops” into the reflection as an object crosses the zone boundary.

 When probes have equal Importance values, the blending weight for a given probe zone is calculated by dividing its intersection (volume) with the object’s bounding box by the sum of all probes’ intersections with the box.
 For example, if the box intersects probe A’s zone by 1.0 cubic units and intersects probe B’s zone by 2.0 cubic units then the blending values will be: